 How it compares

-Wag's C grade (73/100) puts it at the top end of the C range but meaningfully below the B-grade brands it's trying to compete with.
+Wag's B grade (76/100) puts it at the bottom edge of the B range — meaningfully above C-tier budget options but below higher-quality B-tier brands.
 Kirkland Signature (B/78) — Costco's house brand — beats it with a cleaner ingredient list, chelated minerals, and actual produce.
-For a store-brand kibble, Kirkland is the one to beat, and Wag doesn't quite get there.
+For a store-brand kibble, Kirkland is the one to beat, and Wag falls a few points short.

-On the upside, Wag is noticeably better than the bottom of the C range.
-It outperforms Purina ONE on protein sourcing and preservative quality.
+On the upside, Wag clearly distances itself from the C range.
+It outperforms Purina ONE (C/58) on protein sourcing and preservative quality.
 The double chicken base and omega-3 duo give it more nutritional substance than most budget options.
-It's a perfectly adequate food — just not one that stands out.
+It's a perfectly serviceable B-tier food — just not one that stands out within the tier.

 Read the full breakdown in our Wag vs American Journey head-to-head comparison.